The Dispute Resolution Review: Taiwan

 - for a case that has previously been handled by the attorney in the capacity of arbitrator in arbitration proceedings;

-- a case that has previously been handled by the attorney in the capacity of a mediator pursuant to law; and
+- for a case that has previously been handled by the attorney in the capacity of a mediator pursuant to the law; and

-- a case that has previously been handled by the attorney in the capacity of a guardian in a family case proceeding pursuant to law.
+- for a case that has previously been handled by the attorney in the capacity of a guardian in a family case proceeding pursuant to the law.

 As a matter of fact, the issue of conflicts of interest is more a self-governing matter dealt with by the Bar Association.
 As a result, the Code of Ethics for Lawyers passed by the Taiwan Bar Association provides further restrictions on attorneys' representation.
 Article 30 of the Code provides that a lawyer may not accept the following matters: